IGNF/Borea/README_borea_lib.md

     * `epsg` the code epsg e.g. 2154
     * `path_geoid` path to the file pyproj GeoTIFF of geoid

-* The camera with `read_camera([filepath], worksite)` in `from borea.reader.reader_camera import read_camera`, this function only reads txt and xml files referencing camera data, and can take several camera files if there are several.
+* The camera with `read_camera([file_path], worksite)` in `from borea.reader.reader_camera import read_camera`, this function only reads txt and xml files referencing camera data, and can take several camera files if there are several.

-* Link points with `read_file_pt(filepath, header, type_point, worksite)` in `from borea.reader.reader_point import read_file_pt`. this function reads all .txt, .mes, .app and other file types, as long as the data structure in the file is column-based and delimited by spaces.
+* Link points with `read_file_pt(file_path, header, type_point, worksite)` in `from borea.reader.reader_point import read_file_pt`. this function reads all .txt, .mes, .app and other file types, as long as the data structure in the file is column-based and delimited by spaces.
 The first args is the file path of one file.
 The second is the column type in the file detail of letter at section [header of point file](#header-of-point-file) below.
 The third is the type of point **'co_points'** for connecting points, **'gcp2d'** for coordinnate of gcp in images and **'gcp3d'** for gcp coordinate in the ground.
 And the last args is the worksite where data will be save.

 * Add Dtm to your worksite `work.set_dtm(path_dtm, type_dtm)`, It converts z data between gcp and acquisition position if these are not in the same unit (one in altitude and one in height). `type_dtm` is the unit of the dtm 'altitude' or 'height'.